lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 04:10 PM)_

 > Lets go Iris
-> looks back at the girl to see that’s she’s gone
+> looks back at the girl to see that's she's gone

 **Jelsafan0** _(28-Oct-18 04:10 PM)_